TIERRA MADRE

 The true story of a woman determined to raise her children with her female partner in Tecate, Mexico.
 Aidée and Rosalba decide to have a child together.
 But how to go about it when same-sex relationship isn’t legal?

 “Tierra madre” was shot with a one-man crew, an all female non-professional cast, and a budget of $2,000.
-This drama is the second installment in the trilogy following “Tijuana Makes Me Happy”.
+This drama is the second installment in the Tijuas trilogy following “Tijuana Makes Me Happy”.

 The film is the recipient of 12 awards and 7 nominations including the Special Jury Award for Best Mexican Feature Film at Morelia Film Festival, Best Narrative Feature at Reeling Chicago LGBTQ+ Film Festival, Diversity Award at Cine Gay & Lesbico de Barcelona, Honorable Mention for Best Film at New Jersey Film Festival, Best International Feature at Out In The Desert Film Festival, Best International Narrative Feature Film at Williamsburg Film Festival, Best Picture at Cinesul Ibero-American Festival, Golden Palm at the Mexico Film Festival, Silver Lei Award for Best Feature Film and Excellence in Filmmaking at the Honolulu Film Festival, and Gold Remi Prize for Best Feature at the WorldFest Houston Film Festival.